Cast Away

 Chuck Noland, a top international manager for FedEx, and Kelly, a Ph.D. student, are in love and heading towards marriage.
 Then Chuck's plane to Malaysia crashes at sea during a terrible storm.
 He's the only survivor, and finds himself marooned on a desolate island.
 With no way to escape, Chuck must find ways to survive in his new home.

-The matchup with Philadelphia is a genuine coin flip at 50% — neither film has found an edge.
-Cast Away dominates Apollo 13 at 80% — one of the most decisive matchups in its record.
-The Green Mile at 75% is another comfortable win.
+The closest rivalry is with Forrest Gump at 49% — a matchup tight enough that a handful of votes could flip the lead.
+Cast Away dominates Apollo 13 at 73% — one of the most decisive matchups in its record.
+Big at 67% is another comfortable win.

 #1